yffenim/automation_scripts/homework/Submission11-INCOMPLETE-addscreencaps-finishkillchainexamples.md

 IDS (Intrusion Detection System) is a detection and monitoring tool that doe snot take action on its own so a human (or another system) has to read and interpret the results.
 IPS (Intrusion Prevention System) is a control system that accepts or rejects a packet based on the rulelist -- this means that unlike IDS, the IPS can take action against potential attacks.

 Another difference is that IPS sits on the network in the same area as a firewall might (between the outside and internal network) so traffic has to flow through the IPS.
+(Ideally, one could put it in the demilitarized zone so that the firewall can act first.)
 An IDS only monitors the traffic, it is not in the line of traffic.

 The last difference is that while both are known for generaeting false positives, in the event of an IDS, the false positive will only create alerts whereas for the IPS, this coudl cause the loss of important data or functions (again because it sits on the network).